daniel-goldstein/hail/dev-docs/hail-overview.md

 Some services rely on 3rd party services.
 Those include:

-* ci and scorecard depend on GitHub
+* ci depends on GitHub

 * batch, ci and notebook depend on K8s